Lego in China: Conquering the toy market one block at a time

-With almost 300 million kids under the age of 18 in 2023, the Chinese toy market is extremely profitable, and reached a revenue of more than 18.9 billion USD in 2022.
+With almost 300 million kids under the age of 18 in 2023, the Chinese toy and games market is extremely profitable.
+It is expected to reach a revenue of more than USD 19.1 billion in 2025.
 Lego is among the major players in this sector, holding over 43% of the market share in the construction toy category as of 2021.
-Due to its marketing strategy and its ability to perfectly blend with the local cultural background, Lego is gaining lots of success in China, recording a 17% growth in revenue in 2022, reaching 3.5 billion USD.
+Due to its marketing strategy and its ability to perfectly blend with the local cultural background, Lego is gaining lots of success in China, recording a 17% growth in revenue in 2022, reaching USD 3.5 billion.
 Lego is continuing to invest in building brick-and-mortar retail stores nationwide, with plans to open 145 new stores around the world, most of which would be in China.

 From zero to hero: the history of Lego in China

-The history of Lego (乐高) in China begins in 1993, when the Danish company opened its first store in Beijing.
+The history of Lego (乐高) in China begins in 1993 when the Danish company opened its first store in Beijing.
 At that time, keeping a stable price over time was an extremely difficult challenge because the government imposed heavy taxes on every imported toy.
 Lego was considered a luxury item during that period, especially because of the sudden variations in the products’ retail prices.
-Back then, intellectual property rights didn’t exist in China, therefore, many industries tried to copycat the company’s products and sell them at lower prices.
-Lego survived to this ruthless competition and, in 2021, became one of the biggest toy producers in the country and in the world.
+Back then, intellectual property rights didn’t exist in China.
+Therefore, many industries tried to copycat the company’s products and sell them at lower prices.
+Lego survived this ruthless competition and, in 2021, became one of the biggest toy producers in the country and in the world.

 Huge investments show Lego’s long-term commitment to the Chinese market

 Lego’s success in China can be largely attributed to the company’s significant investments in the country, particularly in opening new stores.
 In 2021 alone, out of 165 Lego stores opened across the globe, 90 were situated in China.
 This trend has continued in 2022, with 46 new store openings in the first six months of the year.
 The Danish company has also targeted lower-tier cities, which represent a significant portion of the Chinese consumer base.
-In fact, out of all the stores owned by Lego in China, around 40% are located in 2nd and 3rd tier cities.
+In fact, out of all the stores owned by Lego in China, around 40% are located in 2nd and 3rd-tier cities.
 Lego’s expansion policy continues to this day.
-As of 2023, the company has more than 380 retail stores across China, and plans to open 80 new stores throughout the year.
+As of 2023, the company has more than 480 retail stores across China.

 Lego’s marketing strategy in China shifts to e-commerce and sustainability

-In 2020, The Danish company first renewed its strategic partnership with the tech giant Tencent: the two parties showed commitment to enhance the digital play experience and child safety while playing online videogames.
+In 2020, the Danish company first renewed its strategic partnership with the tech giant Tencent: the two parties showed commitment to enhancing the digital play experience and child safety while playing online video games.
 Lego also invested in creating more eco-friendly set pieces.
 In 2021, the company revealed a prototype brick created by using recycled PET bottles and announced its goal to reduce reliance on non-renewable materials.
 Additionally, the company committed to achieving 100% sustainable packaging by 2025.

 Lego is enhancing brand awareness in China

-One of the most important events for Lego over the latest years was its participation to the China International Import Expo (CIIE).
-The Expo represents the perfect occasions for foreign companies to find local partners and stakeholders.
-In 2022, Lego celebrated the 90th anniversary since its foundation with the initiative “90 years of play”.
-Moreover, to underline how much families and children mean for the company, Lego built a 78,700 bricks playground on its CIIE pavilion.
+One of the most important events for Lego over the last years was its participation in the China International Import Expo (CIIE).
+The Expo represents the perfect opportunity for foreign companies to find local partners and stakeholders.
+In 2022, Lego celebrated its 90th anniversary since its foundation with the initiative “90 years of play”.
+Moreover, to underline how much families and children mean to the company, Lego built a 78,700-brick playground on its CIIE pavilion.
 They also did not forget to celebrate the Chinese culture and traditions, and released five Lego sets representing Chinese festivities and symbols, such as the “Chinese Lunar New Year Display”, the “Lunar New Year Parade”, and the “Money Tree”.
 The Danish company is not new to this Expo, as it was its 5th consecutive year of participation.
-During the 2021 CIIE, Lego released other seven new sets, three of which inspired by Chinese culture.
+During the 2021 CIIE, Lego released seven new sets, three of which were inspired by Chinese culture.

 Lego in China: CIIE